 While you won’t find the tram tour and high-end shopping that you would in Napa Valley, visitors fall in love with the small-town hospitality and charm of the Hermann Wine Trail.
 Each winery along the 20-mile route offers a tasting room, and some offer special events of their own throughout the year, such as German Wine Dinners and Balloon Festivals.

 The most popular way to experience the trail is to visit during one of its six annual Wine & Food Pairing Events, in which all seven wineries participate.
-On the third weekend of every February, they host the Chocolate Wine Trail, during which bottles are paired with delectable chocolate creations.
-The second Saturday of December brings the Say Cheese Wine Trail, where bottles are paired with fine cheeses, and the event coincides with the local European-style Christmas market!
+On the third weekend of every February, they host the Chocolate Wine Trail, during which wines are paired with delectable chocolate creations.
+The second Saturday of December brings the Say Cheese Wine Trail, where wines are paired with cheese-inspired dishes, and the event coincides with the local European-style Christmas market!

 The accommodation options in Hermann don’t include big brand-name hotels, but visitors love the local inns and bed-and-breakfasts.
 The Hermann Crown Suites is the perfect local place to get some rest after a day of drinking on the wine trail.